Capturing an Electron in the Virtual State: Quantum jump measurement

-{\it Quantum jump measurement––}We now consider a different limit of continuous measurement, where the transmittance of the QPC is much smaller than 1 and the electrons pass through its constriction via tunneling.
+We now consider a different limit of continuous measurement, where the transmittance of the QPC is much smaller than 1 and the electrons pass through its constriction via tunneling.
 We further assume that the transmittance is much bigger when C is not occupied compared to when it is (because of Coulomb repulsion), i.e., $T_0 \gg T_1$.
-This implies that whenever an electron passes through the QPC, the occupation of the central dot jumps to zero \cite{andrew_book}.
-In between these jumps, the system evolves smoothly.
-The stochastic master equation is now given by \cite{andrew_book}
+This implies that whenever an electron passes through the QPC, the occupation of the central dot jumps to zero \cite{andrew_book}. { This kind of measurement results in quantum trajectories that are qualitatively different from the diffusive case in that they evolve smoothly in between jumps.
+These jumps are, however, stochastic in nature.} The stochastic master equation is now given by \cite{andrew_book}

-where ``nj" stands for no-jump, $\hat{L}_{\gamma} = \sqrt{\gamma}(\mathbb{1} - |C\rangle \langle C|)$, and $dN(t)$ denotes the change in number of electrons detected at the QPC, which follows a binomial distribution of values 1 and 0 with probability $\gamma (1 -\rho_{\rm CC}) dt$ and $1-\gamma (1 -\rho_{\rm CC}) dt$, respectively.
+where ``nj'' stands for no-jump, $\hat{L}_{\gamma} = \sqrt{\gamma}(\mathbb{1} - |C\rangle \langle C|)$, and $dN(t)$ denotes the change in number of electrons detected at the QPC, which follows a binomial distribution of values 1 and 0 with probability $\gamma (1 -\rho_{\rm CC}) dt$ and $1-\gamma (1 -\rho_{\rm CC}) dt$, respectively.
 In between jumps, the evolution is given by \beq